QCD analysis of non-singlet structure functions at NNLO accuracy, based on the Laplace transform: Global analyses of valence-quarks densities

 \subsection{Determining the input uncertainties}

-The uncertainties of the valence-quark PDFs and error propagation from experimental data points can now be obtained, based on the described method in above.
-The uncertainties in global PDF analyses can be obtained by procedures which are defined well to propagate through the experimental uncertainties on the fitted data points to the PDF uncertainties.
-For this purpose the Hessian method or error matrix approach is used \cite{Pumplin:2001ct}.
-This method is based linearly on error propagation and the suitable production of eigenvector PDF sets such that a convenient result is obtained at the end for the user.

-The Hessian method was firstly used in analyses by MRST~\cite{Martin:2003sk} and MSTW08~\cite{Martin:2009iq} where we also used it previously \cite{AtashbarTehrani:2012xh,Khanpour:2016pph,Monfared:2011xf,Khanpour:2012tk}.
-By running the CERN program library MINUIT~\cite{CERN-Minuit} an error analysis can be done by using the Hessian matrix.
-A simple and efficient method to calculate the uncertainties of parton densities can be obtained by applying this method which is related essentially to diagonalize the covariance matrix.
-In the Hessian approach the main assumption is to perform a quadratic expansion of $\chi^2_{\text{ global}}$, as the global goodness-of-fit quantity, with respect to the fitted parameters $a_i$ about its global minimum such that:
+In this subsection, we describe our method to determine the uncertainties of valence-quark PDFs as well as the error propagation from experimental data points. {{} In practice, the uncertainties in global PDF analysis can be achieved by procedures which are well-defined to propagate through the experimental uncertainties on the fitted data points to the PDF uncertainties.} For this purpose, we apply the Hessian method (or error matrix approach) \cite{Pumplin:2001ct} which is based linearly on error propagation and the suitable production of PDF eigenvector.
+The Hessian method was firstly used in analysis by MRST04~\cite{Martin:2003sk}, MSTW08~\cite{Martin:2009iq}, MRST03~\cite{Martin:2002aw}, CETQ group \cite{Dulat:2015mca} and its up-to-dated version by CT18 \cite{Hou:2019efy}, and also in our previous works \cite{AtashbarTehrani:2012xh,Khanpour:2016pph,Monfared:2011xf,Khanpour:2012tk}.
+By running the CERN program library MINUIT~\cite{CERN-Minuit}, an error analysis can be done using the Hessian matrix.
+A simple and efficient method to calculate the uncertainties of parton densities can be obtained by applying this method which is essentially related to diagonalize the covariance matrix.
+In the Hessian approach, the main assumption is to perform a quadratic expansion of $\chi^2_{\text{ global}}$ with respect to the fitted parameters $a_i$ about its global minimum.
+It reads

-In this equation the elements of the Hessian matrix are denoted by $H_{\rm ij}$ and the number of parameters in the global fit is presented by $n$.\\
+In this equation, the elements of the Hessian matrix are denoted by $H_{\rm ij}$ and the number of parameters in the global fit is presented by $p$.